dspeed22/nodeDemoApp/README.md

 Bower Install:
 `npm install -g bower`

-Run the following in the project folder: < /br>
+Run the following in the project folder: <br />
 Run to install packages:

 ```